pi-hole/docs/docs/api/index.md

     ```
 <!-- markdownlint-enable code-block-style -->

 Most but not all endpoints require authentication.
-API requests requiring authentication will also fail if no key is supplied.
+API endpoints requiring authentication will fail with code `401 Unauthorized` if no key is supplied.

 ## Errors